Please ensure Javascript is enabled for purposes of website accessibility

 Costs You Think Will Remain the Same

-· Food–although your diet and menu may not change, you must consider the impact of inflation on your monthly grocery bill
+· Food.
+Although your diet and menu may not change, you must consider the impact of inflation on your monthly grocery bill. · Clothing.
+Unless you previously spent large amounts of money on uniforms or other job-specific wardrobe items. · Household expenses such as telephone, utilities, cable, etc.

 Determine Your Individual Needs